stottle-uk/stottle-auth0-ngrx/README.md

 Auth0 WebAuth with NGRX

-As an anonymous user I want to login so that i can use the applications features Given i am an anonymous user
+As an anonymous user I want to see the login form when i click on a link that requires authentication Given i am an anonymous user
 When I click on a link that requires authentication Then the login form is displayed